The villain runs Hagen Rubbish Disposal – geez, the quips are going to write themselves this week, aren’t they?

 Guinnevere had green eyes, and ORDERED ME TO WRECK YOUR VAN

-The Recap: It’s a rainy night in L.A., and a guy called A.J. and his visually impaired sister, Lisa, are driving their van (awesomeness level unknown) down a dark alley for a meeting, which somehow doesn’t make them suspicious.
+The Recap: It’s a rainy night in L.A., and a guy called A.J. and his sister, Lisa, who is blind, are driving their van (awesomeness level unknown) down a dark alley for a meeting, which somehow doesn’t make them suspicious.
 Then a really big truck starts driving toward them – you’d think they’d be scared now, but all A.J. does is yell “Hey!” a couple times, and it’s not even the “Hey” of “Hey, if you touch my kid again I’ll knock your block off,” or “Hey, you’ve had enough to drink, go on home.”
 It’s more a “Hey, do you know how to get to the Target on Finley Road?”
 Then another big truck drives up behind them, and at last A.J. seeks higher ground; he and Lisa duck out of the way just as the trucks meet up and smash his clearly-not-that-awesome van into a billion pieces.
 Four guys get out of the trucks and start walking toward A.J., who proves again he’s not very quick on the uptake by saying “Hold it right there, fellas.”
-The lead thug, Archer, has a mustache big enough to qualify for representation in Congress – he tells A.J. to “take Hagen’s advice and sell out.”
+The lead thug, Archer, has a mustache big enough to qualify for representation in Congress, and he tells A.J. to “take Hagen’s advice and sell out.”
 A.J. says that, as a veteran, he’s earned the chance to run a little business and be left alone, but Hagen’s own personal David Crosby impersonator doesn’t see it that way, and so the thugs punch him a few times and leave him laying.

 “There must be somebody who can help us,” Lisa says – jeez, lady, didn’t you hear the opening credits?
 Oh, I guess so, because she’s with A.J. the next day when they take one of their “Speedy Delivery” vans to an auto detailing place as directed by Mr. Lee.
 And as long as we’re here, let’s get through our obligatory Speedy Delivery joke: